karthikraj-duraisamy/AndroidToolsAttributesDemo/README.md

 ###### Note: The lint based attributes are only helping us to avoid the warnings.
 Handling the targetAPI or anything else is totally upto the developer.

 ## Design-time view attributes

+I believe Design-time view attributes are the most valuable Tools attributes, that helps developers to visualize the layout designs before write any code to load the data.
+This will help to reduce a lot of time for developers.
+Without this tools attributes, usually we need to hit the run button and verify the layout changes and alignments that we make every time.

 #### tools: instead of android:
 #### tools:context
 #### tools:itemCount